julienrf/scala-lessons/course/slides/polymorphism.md

 ## Exercise

-- Implement the following method that takes a collection at parameter and returns its number of elements:
+- Implement the following method that takes a collection as parameter and returns its number of elements:

 ~~~ scala
 def size[A](as: Seq[A]): Int = ???